Tha It, Nonthaburi

 Tha It (ท่าอิฐ, [tʰâː ʔìt]) is a tambon (sub-district) in Pak Kret district, Nonthaburi province, outskirts Bangkok.

 History

 Tha It dates back to the late Ayutthaya period more than 200 years ago.
 Locals have a career in making bricks from baked clay.
 Hence, the name Tha It, literally means "brick wharf".
-There are many wharfs for loading and unloading bricks along the Chao Phraya banks.
+There were many wharfs for loading and unloading bricks along the Chao Phraya banks.

 In addition, Tha It Muslims are also famous for slaughtering and processing beef with exporting them to various places around the country to become famous local products in present.

 In the past, Tha It was also known as a place to plant good-tasting Marian plum.

 Geography

 Most of the area of Tha It is a lowland alongside the Chao Phraya River and canal Khlong Bang Bua Thong.

 Tha It is bounded by other areas (from north clockwise): Om Kret in its district and Khlong Bang Bua Thong, Chao Phraya River, Sai Ma and Bang Rak Noi in Mueang Nonthaburi district, Bang Rak Yai in Bang Bua Thong district, respectively.